 The Great North Run kicks off in Newcastle City Centre and takes runners on a tour of Tyneside, ending at the beautiful South Shields coast.
 The 2021 Great North Run will hit the region on Sunday 12th September.

 Where to stay for the Great North Run?

 With over 57,000 runners taking part annually, accommodation can be few and far between.
 Why not relax after the run in your own home away from home at Whitley Bay Holiday Park - it's just 30 minutes away from the start line in Newcastle as well as the finish in South Shields.
 It can also be easily reached by public transport.

 Can’t make your mind up when it comes to choosing a running or a swimming fitness challenge?
 Get the best of both worlds with the Great North SwimRun.
 Unlike most challenges, participants must complete the SwimRun in pairs - traversing the course on water and land as they help each other navigate to the finish line.There are 3 different races to choose from:

 With these separate routes, the event attracts everyone from friends and couples looking for an exhilarating challenge to serious athletes looking to hone their craft.

 When and where is the Great North SwimRun?

-Taking place in Windermere, in the heart of the Lake District National Park, you couldn’t ask for better surroundings to spend all day around.
-This event will take place on 6th June 2020.
+Taking place in Brockhole on Windermere in the heart of the Lake District, you couldn’t ask for better surroundings to spend your day.
+This event will take place in June 2021.

 Where to stay for the Great North SwimRun?